amtidd21/Alex-Repository/task_list.md

 1. Make a list of teams and conferences from standings.

 2. Scrape the league schedule and put data in a tidy format (e.g. get dates assigned, pull out teams not on the team list, have columns of "home_team", "away_team", "date", "score", "ot_or_not", etc.).
 See 234 notes for a review of `rvest`.

+## Update: 08SEP2024

+Data set for teams + conference complete.

+Having trouble scraping.
+Used the same exact setup from the DATA/STAT 234 course notes, error codes and R issues galore.
+I will push the document I'm working in to you, It decribes the issue in more detail.